Percona-Lab/mongodb_consistent_backup/README.rst

 The motivation for this tool in explained in this Percona blog post *(more posts coming soon)*:
 `"MongoDB Consistent Backups" <https://www.percona.com/blog/2016/07/25/mongodb-consistent-backups/>`__

+**Note**: Percona does not actively develop this tool since the release of [percona-backup-mongodb](https://github.com/percona/percona-backup-mongodb/) at the beginning of 2019.
+This newer tool makes consistent backups for sharded clusters with the same dump and oplog-taking procedures, but uses golang agents rather than shell scripts.

 Features
 ~~~~~~~~